 - a.
-Match (up to 10 points).
+M atch (up to 10 points).
 An application will receive credit based on the percentage of matching funds the applicant proposes to invest in its project and the variety of sources of matching funding provided by others.
-Applicants may include other funding sources such as other federal or state funds which are not duplicative. - b.
+Applicants may include other funding sources such as other federal or state funds which are not duplicative.7 - b.
 Project technology choice (up to 10 points).
 Fiber optic infrastructure is scalable and enables the next generation of application solutions for all communities.
 An application proposing to invest in fiber optic infrastructure will receive credit. - c.
 Type of Partnership (up to 20 points).
 Public and tribal entities have less profit-making pressure and are committed to providing service serving their communities.
 An application proposing to build a broadband network owned, operated by, or affiliated with local governments; non- profits; a California tribal government, or their wholly-owned tribal corporation, or tribal non-profit; and cooperatives will receive credit.
-If a Tribe and other entities apply for the same proposed funding area which includes Tribal land, then special consideration will be given to the Tribal applicant. - d.
+If a Tribe and other entities apply for the same proposed funding area which includes Tribal land, then special consideration will be given to the Tribal applicant.

+6 87 FR 4443.
+7 87 FR 4422.
+A - 6

+- d.
 Offers California LifeLine and/or federal Lifeline (up to 10 points).
-An application that will offer or commits to offering California LifeLine and/or federal Lifeline service will receive credit.
+An application that will offer or commits to offering California LifeLine and/or federal Lifeline service will receive credit. - e.
+Pricing Commitments (up to 10 points).
+An application that commits to not increasing prices for a period of 10 years instead of the required 5 years. - f.
+Offering low-cost broadband plan at 50/20 Mbps (up to 20 points).
+An application proposing to offer the low-cost broadband plan at 50/20 Mbps for \$40 a month.
+Recipients have the option to adjust plans in accordance with the Consumer Price Index. - g. e.
+E xisting broadband service need (up to 20 points).

-&lt;sup>6 87 FR 4443.

-&lt;sup>7 87 FR 4422.

-- e. xisting broadband service need (up to 20 points).
 An application proposing to serve an entire priority area as identified by the Communications Division (see Section 2).
-Projects proposing to serve disadvantaged communities, as identified by the demographic information Communications Division provides and information submitted by the applicant, will be considered in scoring the existing broadband service need. - f.
-Applicant capacity and performance (up to 10 points).
-An application that demonstrates the financial, technical, and operational capacity to execute the project successfully and completely in the timeframe will receive credit. - g.
+Projects proposing to serve disadvantaged communities, as identified by the demographic information Communications Division provides and information submitted by the applicant, will be considered in scoring the existing broadband service need. - h. f.
+A pplicant capacity and performance (up to 10 points).
+An application that demonstrates the financial, technical, and operational capacity to execute the project successfully and completely in the timeframe will receive credit. - i. g.
 Technology, Network, and Budget (up to 10 points).
 An application that demonstrates a well-planned project with a reasonable budget that shows it will deliver speeds and service proposed and be sufficiently robust to meet increasing demand for bandwidth will receive credit. - h.
 Leveraging Statewide Middle Mile (up to 10 points).
 An application that proposes to leverage the statewide open-access middle mile network will receive credit, unless not in reasonable proximity to the network.

 The Commission reserves the right to reject any application as filed, and determine the terms of a grant award, including the award amount, with the selected applicant prior to offering the grant.
-If negotiations cannot be concluded successfully with an applicant, as determined solely by the Commission, the Commission may withdraw its award offer.
+If negotiations cannot be concluded successfully with an applicant, as determined solely by the Commission, the